Two people shaking hands

 Two of Columbia’s greatest values are teamwork and leadership, so you should prepare to spend a significant portion of the interview responding to questions about these skills.
 Your interviewer will likely inquire about the type of role you usually take on while working as part of a team.

-They may also want to know if you’ve ever been in a leadership role, and if so, the details of your management style.
-You may also be asked some tough questions about a time you were part of a challenging team and how you handled working with difficult individual(s), as well as about a time when you failed and how you coped with that.
+They may also want to know if you’ve ever been in a leadership role and, if so, the details of your management style.
+You may also be asked some tough questions about a time you were part of a challenging team and how you handled working with a difficult individual(s), as well as about a time when you failed and how you coped with that.

 At the end of the interview, you’ll have the opportunity to provide any additional information that you didn’t have a chance to discuss at an earlier point in the interview, but you feel is relevant to the admissions committee.
 You can also ask the interviewer any questions you may have about the program or Columbia.